Overview

 1. Gather Source Documents

-• Source documents are what you will use to calculate the actual amounts that were paid by customers.
+- Source documents are what you will use to calculate the actual amounts that were paid by customers.
 These are the amounts that are being reconciled against what was entered in CoreBridge.

-Cash and receipts for cash purchases (from a cash drawer, box, till, etc)
+PAYMENT TYPE SOURCE DOCUMENT Cash Cash and receipts for cash purchases (from a cash drawer, box, till, etc) Checks Checks EFT 1.
+Report from the financial institution where EFT payments are processed.

-Report from your credit card processor.
+2. e-mail or text noticeCredit Card Report from your credit card processor.
 Could be from a terminal or online merchant website.
+Other Report from the source where Other payments are generated Refunds Could be any of the above

 2. Start the Reconciliation Process